megasaab/Vue.js/README.md

 If you are an experienced frontend developer and want to know how Vue compares to other libraries/frameworks, check out the Comparison with Other Frameworks.

+This app you can use like Todo or Notes

 # DEPENDS:
 - npm install
 - npm install express